A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Planning and Control Methods

-Compared to the physical controller, the data-driven controller $NN_{C2A}$ is a more general controller available for various soft robots, like the pneumatic MSRA in \cite{24ZCza} and the cable-driven MSRA in this work.
-However, this physical controller is only available to the soft robots following the CC assumption.
-Different modules require specific physical models and the targeted controller, but physical approaches have higher explainability than the black-box NN controller.
-Overall, the S2C2A strategy can implement different configuration controllers based on the MSRA properties and task requirements.
+Overall, as shown in Fig. \ref{fig5}(B), the target configuration $C_{dm,t+1}$, previous configurations $C_{m,t}\sim C_{m,t-3}$, previous actions $A_{m,t-1}\sim A_{m,t-5}$, and module label $n_m$ are formatted into a 1-D vector and fed into the biLSTM unit $m$ as input, where $m=1,2,3$ represent the module number.
+The output of the unit $m$ is the estimated actuation $\hat{A_{m,t}}$ to reach the target configuration $C_{dm,t+1}$ considering the previous module configurations, actuations, and hidden states from the other units.
+BiLSTM is chosen as the configuration controller because it outperforms some other neural network controllers.
+The details of the biLSTM controller and the comparison with the other neural network controllers can be found in our previous work \cite{24ZCza}.

-Utilizing the dataset collected in Section \ref{sec5.1}, we train $NN_{C2S}$ and $NN_{C2A}$ for configuration planning and control, and the NN hyperparameters are shown in Table \ref{table1}.
-Of note, the configuration applied in NN training is only from internal sensors, not the optical system. $NN_{C2A}$ contains fewer layers and a smaller hidden state size to decrease the online computation burden.
+Utilizing the dataset collected in Section \ref{sec2.4}, we train $NN_{C2S}$ and $NN_{C2A}$ for configuration planning and control, and the NN hyperparameters are shown in Table \ref{table2}.
+Of note, the configuration applied in NN training is only from internal sensors, not the optical system.

-To minimize the cost functions in Equation \ref{eq4_5} and generate the target configuration online or offline, we employ Pytorch\cite{19AP}, and the optimizer is Adam.
-The learning rate is 0.02, and the optimization iteration is 10.
+The early stopping strategy is applied to avoid overfitting.
+These hyperparameters are chosen after trial and error, and $NN_{C2A}$ contains fewer layers and a smaller hidden state size to decrease the online computation burden.